OSHAYE/curriculum2016/year1/units/unit8/projects/project1/README.md

 ##Teacher Notes & Pro Tips
 * This project is being continued from Lesson 2 of this unit.
+* If a student was absent during lesson 2 they can begin with this [this starter code](https://github.com/ScriptEdcurriculum/tinyTurtleUnit8AlternateStarter)
 * The students are making function calls in Tiny Turtle they are not creating their own functions quite yet.
 * Ask students to stand up and "Play Turtle" when they are having issues writing commands for Tiny Turtle.